DjangoGirls/tutorial/django_templates/README.md

 ![Figure 13.3](images/step3.png)

+Have you noticed that we used sligthly different notation this time `{{ post.title }}` or `{{ post.text }}`.
+We are accessing data in each of fields defined in our `Post` model.

 Congrats!
-Now go ahead and try adding a new post in your Django admin, then refresh your page to see if the post appeared there.
+Now go ahead and try adding a new post in your Django admin (remember to add published_date!), then refresh your page to see if the post appeared there.

 Works like a charm?
 We're proud!
 Treat yourself something sweet, you have earned it :)